-Training occurs in online classes, live workshops or in one on one or supplemental videos, etc. Online learning in Shinkan-ryū is the first of its kind.
+Online bujutsu learning in Shinkan-ryū is the first of its kind.
 It is in-depth and intensive.
-You are not learning in a vacuum all alone, or being put through a useless "course system" designed to take your money and give you only rudimentary skills in return.
-The study is serious and the teacher's interest is in building solid basics to develop more complicated and in-depth techniques and concepts later.
+You are not learning in a vacuum all alone, or being put through a useless "course system" designed to take your money and only give you rudimentary skills in return.
+The study is serious, and the teacher's interest is in building solid basics to develop more complicated and in-depth techniques and concepts later.
 It is the almost the same as learning in a dōjō.
 We have students in different countries who enjoy learning and make good progress through online study with us.
 Distance learning is not as hard as it seems, but it does require good discipline.
-Check here for general information on learning in case you missed it.
-Online students and students physically in Tokyo are treated the same.
+Check here for general information on learning if you missed it.
+Online students and students physically in Japan are the same.
 When you join, you join the school.
 You are not a customer paying to learn how to use a sword.
-That is shallow and not in the interest of Shinkan-ryū.
+That is shallow and not in the interest of Shinkan-ryū Kenpō.

-In Shinkan-ryuū Kenpō it is advisable to have a partner but not everyone has one at the start.
 There are many iaijutsu forms you can learn and practice without a partner.
 Kenjutsu is also taught but requires either a partner or physical presence at the dojo in Japan.
-Regardless of a partner students are required to learn most of the forms.
-It is certainly possible to learn swordsmanship online, all you need is the desire to learn and put in the training time.
+Regardless of a partner, students are required to learn most of the forms in due time.
+It is certainly possible to learn swordsmanship online; all you need is the desire to learn and put in the training time.

-Shinkan-ryū does not sell courses.
+Shinkan-ryū does not sell courses or single lessons.
 It is traditional learning, and as is typically done in koryu/kobujutsu, there is an intensive one to one student and teacher relationship based on honest teaching and learning.
 Students do not fly by the seat of their pants.
 It is a traditional school for swordsmanship.
-Learning is in stages online or in our physical dōjō.
+Learning is linear and in stages, whether online or in our physical dōjō.